 Ken Rosewall (2 titles)

-The legendary Australian, who had an outstanding career spanning for more than two decades, Ken Rosewall is next on this list.
-Rosewall played both in Amateur as well as Open Era, winning as many as 4 Majors Down Under, two of which came pre-1969.
+The legendary Australian, who had an outstanding career spanning more than two decades, Ken Rosewall is next on this list.
+Rosewall played both in the Amateur and Open Era, winning as many as 4 Majors Down Under, two of which came pre-1969.
 His Open Era championship victories in Australia include men’s singles Grand Slams in 1971 and 72.

 Guillermo Vilas (2 titles)

-First Latin American on this list, Guillermo Vilas had few glorious years in late 1970s where he captured 4 singles Majors.
+The first Latin American on this list, Guillermo Vilas had a few glorious years in the late 1970s when he captured 4 singles Majors.
 Out of the 4, two came for the Argentine in Australia.
-Vila’s captured the gold Down Under in 1978 and successfully defended it a year later in 1979.
+Vilas captured the gold Down Under in 1978 and successfully defended it in 1979.

 Johan Kriek (2 titles)

-Probably the least known name on this list, Johan Kriek is a South African- American who has tasted less success in professional circuit then the other names mentioned before or after him on this list.
-Kriek won at the Australian Open in 1981 and 82, the same year in which he became a native of USA.
+Probably the least-known name on this list, Johan Kriek is a South African- American who has tasted less success in the professional circuit than the other names mentioned before or after him on this list.
+Kriek won at the Australian Open in 1981 and 82, the same year when he became a US citizen.
 These were the only two times Kriek won a Grand Slam.

 Mats Wilander (3 titles)

-Moving to the fourth spot, it is occupied 7-time Major winner Mats Wilander.
+Moving to the fourth spot, it is occupied by 7-time Major winner Mats Wilander.
 The Swede had a brilliant run in the 1980s, the same decade where he clinched all of his Slams.
-Wilander at Australian Open has 3 singles titles to his credit, which came in 1983, 84 and 88.
+Wilander at the Australian Open has 3 singles titles to his credit, which came in 1983, 84, and 88.

 Andre Agassi (4 titles)

 The third-ranked player on this list is Andre Agassi.
-The American great is the only man on earth to have a Career Super Slam (Calendar Grand Slam, plus the Olympic gold medal and the year end Championships).
-There are 4 Australian singles Slams to his name, with Agassi capturing the top most podium in 1995, 2000, 01 and 03.
+The American great is the first tennis player to have a Career Super Slam along with Novak Djokovic who did it in 2024 (Calendar Grand Slam, plus the Olympic gold medal and the year-end Championships).
+There are 4 Australian singles Slams to his name, with Agassi capturing the topmost podium in 1995, 2000, 01, and 03.

 Roger Federer (6 titles)

-As stated above, the Swiss Maestro Roger Federer has second most number of Majors at Melbourne Park.
+The Swiss Maestro Roger Federer has won six titles at the Melbourne Park.
 Federer, a 20-time Grand Slam champion, has lifted the trophy here half a dozen times, doing so in 2004, 06, 07, 10, 17 and 18.

 Novak Djokovic (10 titles)